simonekranawetter/hello-real-world/100daysofcode.md

 Oh hi!
 This is a thing.
 I forgot to add a bunch of days, but they don't count.
 Today I had the best conversation with @maestoso learning all the basic things about config files and stuff.
 I now understand node packages.
 YAY!
 Progress!

+## Day 32 (4th of July 2022)

+Lots of progress on secret serverless bot project.

+## Day 33 (5th of July 2022)

+Broke my pinky on my right hand.
+No typing for the next 3 weeks. :(